ChainJackson/Chain.github.io/_pages/about.md

 # Academic experiences

 # Research Interests
 Chen and his collaborators work on problems in mathematical mechanics, computational mathematics, and mathematical biology.
 He mainly focuses on theoretical analysis and computational simulation.
-Chen derived a class of closed-form solutions to the horizontally graded contact problem, eschewing the traditional approach of solving dual integral equations with half-space assumptions.
-He extended the symplectic structure into contact mechanics, proposed and proved the dual symplectic orthogonal and dual symplectic adjoint between the eigenvectors of quasi-Hamiltonian operator and its dual operator, and extended to its generalized, hybrid, and three-dimensional forms; Chen also constructed a method for the determination of contact regions of inhomogeneous media and extended to the three-dimensional case.
+Chen applied the Hamiltonian formalisms to contact mechanics, established the symplectic framework for contact analysis.
+He derived a class of closed-form solutions for contact analysis of inhomogeneous media, proposed and proved the dual symplectic orthogonal and dual symplectic adjoint between the eigenvectors of quasi-Hamiltonian operator and its dual operator, and extended to its generalized, hybrid, and three-dimensional forms; Chen also constructed a method for the determination of contact regions of inhomogeneous media and extended to the three-dimensional case.

 # Contact
 ### Address